 What happens if the cuspid does not erupt when proper space is available?

 Just because there is room for the eyetooth to move, does not mean that it will automatically do so.
 If the impacted canine does not naturally fill the space between the incisor and premolars, additional measures will need to be taken.
 Normally, an orthodontist and oral surgeon work together to create solutions for the impacted canine.
 Usually, braces will be placed on the cuspids to help them into their rightful arc.
 If there is no space for the impacted canine to move into, the orthodontist will use braces to create space.

-At Midwest Oral Maxillofacial & Implant Surgery, we have been performing surgery on impacted canines since 2000 across St. Charles County, South County, Lincoln County and Jefferson County.
+At Midwest OMFS, we have been performing surgery on impacted canines since 2000.
 We have years of experience and utilize cutting-edge technology for accuracy and comfort.
 When you turn to our oral surgeons, you get premium care and solutions.
-Learn why residents in St. Louis and St. Charles County trust our oral surgeons.
-Visit our locations or contact us online to schedule a consultation.